MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### OneDrive integration with other Microsoft 365 features

 OneDrive integrates with many other applications, such as SharePoint, Teams, and Yammer.
 With that integration comes the necessity to protect the data stored in OneDrive.
 When considering security, for example, think about potential leakage scenarios through each integrated application and apply WIP, IRM, Azure Information Protection, or another protection option to help prevent unauthorized access.
 For info about how these products integrate with each other to provide a better collaboration solution and how they can introduce additional vectors for data leakage, see [How SharePoint and OneDrive interact with Microsoft Teams](/microsoftteams/sharepoint-onedrive-interact/).
+We also recommend that you download the [Microsoft Teams and related productivity services in Microsoft 365 for IT architects poster](https://aka.ms/ProductivityArch).

 ## Sharing options

-Using the OneDrive admin center, you can specify sharing options such as the default sharing type for users, with whom they can share, and how long sharing links remain active.
+You can specify sharing options such as the default sharing type for users, with whom they can share, and how long sharing links remain active.

 These are the key decisions around sharing for OneDrive: